-This class is in-person and has a lecture and discussion format.
+Class is entirely on-line.
+Instruction is delivered by a combination of written and video insights, as well as assignments and activities.
 Students will compete in a stock simulation and will actively discuss various aspects of personal finance such as stocks, investing, and car buying.
-Some work will be on-line.